-Numeracy Local Leaders will strengthen your pedagogical content knowledge, application of numeracy principles and methodologies, and support you to build strategies to lead numeracy improvement.
+Numeracy Local Leaders will strengthen your pedagogical content knowledge, application of numeracy principles, and support you to build strategies to lead numeracy improvement within your school.

-Designed for primary and secondary teachers and leaders with practice in numeracy, as well as teacher leaders such as leading teachers, learning specialists, professional learning community leads, primary maths and science specialist, numeracy and curriculum leaders.
+Designed for primary and secondary teachers and school leaders with practice in numeracy, teacher leaders including leading teachers, learning specialists, professional learning community leads, primary maths and science specialist, and numeracy and curriculum leaders.

 Over 6 months, you are expected to engage in and contribute to:

-Core workships are delivered over 6 full days.
+Core workshops are delivered over 6 full days.

-These sessions have an explicit focus on the pedagogical content knowledge, leadership skills, and dispositions that you will need to deepen your knowledge, model, and lead others in numeracy improvement strategies in your school and network.
+These sessions have an explicit focus on the pedagogical content knowledge and leadership skills.
+You will also further develop the dispositions needed to deepen your leadership understanding to lead others in numeracy improvement strategies in your school and network.

 Leadership mentoring is an opportunity to receive support to undertake individual and team leadership projects.